abdulhaq-e/ngrx-json-api/README.md

 let query = {
   type: 'Article',
   id: '1',
-  queryId: '0' // any string is fine, it will be made optional }
+}
 // to fetch this 'article' from the server: let queryResults = this.ngrxService.findOne(query)